 Visit their websites and social media pages to find their current rates for packages and hourly services.

-Take note of exactly what is included in each pricing tier.
+Take note of precisely what is included in each pricing tier.

-You can also try emailing these planners, posing as a potential customer, to inquire about rates and availability.
-This will give you additional data points to understand their pricing.
+You can also email these planners, posing as a potential customer, to inquire about rates and availability.
+This will provide you with additional data points to better understand their pricing.
+Networking with other professionals in the wedding industry is essential for building relationships and referrals.

 Look for patterns and outliers.
-See which planners structure pricing similarly versus uniquely.
+Compare how planners structure pricing, either similarly or uniquely.

 Analysing this competitive intelligence allows you to price in line with competitors, undercut slightly, or highlight your unique value.

-Avoid simply copying prices or drastically under or overcharging.
-The goal is competitive yet profitable pricing aligned to your profit goals.
+Avoid simply copying prices or drastically under- or overcharging.
+The goal is to achieve competitive yet profitable pricing that aligns with your profit goals.
+Word-of-mouth recommendations from satisfied clients are crucial for gaining new bookings in the wedding planning industry.

 Revisit this research quarterly to account for competitors entering/exiting the market and evolving industry rates.
 With ongoing competitor research, you can set optimal prices.